Announcing the Founding of the

 DIVERSITY IN PUBLIC SERVICE

 Diversity is essential to the health of the public sector.
 The galleries in this wing explore the vital contributions of people of color, women, immigrants, LGBTQ+ individuals, and others from underrepresented groups.
 These galleries aim to illuminate the importance of diverse voices.
-Their importance in shaping the systems and structures that surround us has often gone unrecognized.
-The galleries in this wing also explore leadership, motivation, and innovation, influential factors that have shaped public service.
+Their role in shaping the systems and structure surrounding us has often gone unrecognized.
+The galleries in this wing also explore leadership, motivation, and innovation, influential factors shaping public service.

 "This law school, this community is deeply committed to serving others, to expanding access to legal services and to using the law to help the underdog in our march toward equality."